tisannai/como/README.md

 # Building

-Como is built using autotools flow.
-Run `autogen.sh` to get all basic files setup.
+Como depends on the `plinth` library.
+Como is built with `build.sh` script.

 # Documentation